Incentives in Federated Learning with Heterogeneous Agents: Model

 To ensure every agent's goal is attainable and worth pursuing, we assume \textit{self-sufficiency:} every agent could, in the worst case, meet its own accuracy requirement by training on its own data alone.
 Concretely, let $n_i^{\text{ind}}$ denote the smallest number of samples that agent $i$ would need to label by itself (with no contributions from others) to satisfy the $(\varepsilon,\delta)$-requirement on \(\mathcal{D}_i\).
 Under PAC accuracy, for all marginal distributions, it holds that

 where \(d=\text{VCdim}(\mathcal H)\), the VC dimension of $\mathcal{H}$. \begin{assumption} $c_i\,n_i^{\text{ind}} \;<\; 1, \ \text{for every }i.$ \end{assumption} This self-sufficiency implies that failing to meet the accuracy threshold results in strictly lower utility than meeting it (since an agent can always fall back on solo training to obtain the benefit, albeit at potentially high cost).
+Therefore, the agent-level decision problem in \cref{eq:indicator-util} is to choose $m_i$ so as to minimize its own cost $c_i m_i$ subject to satisfying its $(\varepsilon,\delta)$-accuracy requirement in \cref{def:pac-obj}.

+This binary threshold payoff can represent a broad class of quasi-linear utility functions, and captures richer behavior than its simple indicator form suggests at first glance.
+Under regularity assumptions, \cref{app:binary-utilities} shows via a Lagrange-multiplier argument that any optimal solution to above constrained problem is also optimal for some unconstrained objective that trades off continuous accuracy against cost; in particular, there is a multiplier $\lambda_i$ such that the optimal contribution $m_i^*$ that meets the PAC constraint also maximizes a quasi-linear utility that penalizes cost at rate $\lambda_i$.
+Intuitively, $\lambda_i$ is the agent’s shadow price for accuracy, and the point where our indicator flips from $0$ to $1$ is exactly where the marginal benefit of additional accuracy falls to this price.
+Thus the threshold model is a concise way to capture the saturation behavior of a wide family of smooth, monotone, diminishing-returns utilities, rather than an assumption that agents literally have zero value below the target.

 \paragraph{Social Cost Optimization.} A central planner seeks to maximize \emph{utilitarian social welfare}, namely \(\sum_{i\in\mathcal A} u_i(\mathbf m)\).
 Under ~\cref{self_sufficiency}, this welfare objective coincides with minimizing the aggregate labeling cost subject to the same PAC constraints.
 Thus, from a global standpoint, the problem is to find the contribution profile that lets every agent meet its accuracy target at the lowest possible total cost.